dadaloop82/MyHomeSmart-HASS-AppDeamon/README.md

 **It is not foreseen that the system considers to ask or to execute actions in a completely spontaneous way.**

-# Progress & ToDo

-- [x] (OP#1) Getting the history of a specific switch in specified time period
-- [ ] (DF#1) **Getting the history from influxdb**
-- [x] (OP#2) Getting the history of all connected sensors
-- [x] Caching the history
-- [x] (OP#3) get time slot from the history of the based on sensors
-- [x] (OP#4) Filters the BaseSwitch periodOn data by excluding insignificant events
-- [x] (OP#5) Save the model (and reuse for caching)
-- [ ] (OP#6) Listen of variation on baseOnSensor
-- [ ] (OP#7) Send an event to Home Assistant with the potential switch

-- [x] (Thanks [@Pirol62](https://github.com/dadaloop82/HASS_AppDeamon_SwitchPredictor/issues/1)) consider the variation of time  (season, year, ecc...)

-- [ ] Optimizing Code
-- [ ] Testing
-- [ ] more Testing :)

-# Operation diagram

-1. (OP#1) Getting the history of a specific switch (*baseSwitch*) in specified time period (by config)

-2. (OP#2) Getting the history of all connected sensors (*basedOnSensor* - declared on Config) in the time interval in which baseSwitch has been activated (on) since a time specified in configuration

-3. (OP#3) From the history of the various sensors (*basedOnSensor*), when they change state, group the times by rounding them to a value specified in the configuration, thus obtaining the day of the week, the hour, the minutes of the event and calculate the frequency of repetition
-5. (OP#4) Discard the data that are not satisfactory or because they are too few (by config)
-7. (OP#5) Save the model
-8. (OP#6) Listen to the variations of the *basedOnSensor* and compare them with the results of the model
-9. (OP#7) Send an event to Home Assistant with the potential switch to manage the probability of it happening.
-It will be in Home Assistant that will decide what to do, whether to activate the switch or ask the user if they want to activate it.

-## Problems and difficulties

-1. (DF#1) Unfortunately, I realized that I can't rely on HomeAssistant's history, because the save range for the data is very limited.
-I have to get the data from influxDB

 ## Want to help?
 You are welcome!